scottdware/go-panos/README.md

 * Create, rename, and delete objects.
 * View the jobs on a device.
 * Query and retrieve the following log-types: `config`, `system`, `traffic`, `threat`, `wildfire`, `url`, `data`.
-* Create multiple address objects (including static/dynamic groups) at once using a CSV file.
+* Create multiple objects (address, service, static/dynamic groups, service groups) at once using a CSV file.
 You can also specify different device-groups you want the object to be created under, as well as tag them.
 * Create, apply, and remove tags from objects and rules.
 * Create EDL's (External Dynamic List).
 * Edit/modify address, service groups and custom-url-categories.